Read full Sacramento County Public Health Order and Statewide Public Health Officer Order (7-13-2020)

 Q. How long will the order last?

-A. The Order is currently set to be in place until April 7, 2020, or until it is extended, rescinded, superseded, or amended in writing by the Health Officer.
+A. The Health Order that was revised on July 14, 2020, is in effect until it is rescinded, or amended in writing by the Health Officer.

 Q. What areas does this Order apply to?

 A. This Order is in effect in all of Sacramento County.

 A. This is a legal Order issued under the authority of California law.
 The Order requires that residents in Sacramento County are to continue to stay at their place of residence unless performing an essential duty.
 For most people, this means you and those you live with should remain at home.
 You are allowed to leave your home for specified reasons to make sure you have the necessities of life such as getting food and medical supplies.
 You are also allowed to go outside to take care of pets, go on a walk, exercise outside, and just get outside, so long as you do not congregate in a group and maintain at least six feet of distance between you and other people.
 Sacramento County business sectors approved for Stage 2 reopening and have implemented the state’s reopening requirements, will be allowed to resume modified operations with social distancing protocols and

 wearing of face coverings in public spaces.

 Q. What is new about the July 14, 2020 Order?

 A. Governor Gavin Newsom announced on July 13 that all counties on the State’s County Monitoring List for three consecutive days are required to shut down certain industries and activities unless they can be modified to operate outside or by pick-up.
 Sacramento County is on the Monitoring List, and the following industries/activities are to shut down unless they can operate outside/via pick-up: Fitness centers;

 Worship services; Protests; Offices for non-essential sectors; Personal care services, like nail salons, body waxing and tattoo parlors; Hair salons and barbershops; and Indoor Malls.
 This is in addition to the sectors that previously shut down indoor operations on July 2